kroyxt/elp-documentation/docs/faq/README.md

 Unfortunately this means the language will never be “perfect”, but it does mean that we’ll feel safe knowing that it won’t suddenly and fundamentally change overnight.

+## Won't Base-12 make Base-10 harder to learn?

+The Alaskan Iñupiat have a Base-20 number system and use a featural positional numeral system, however, they also learn Base-10.
+It has been attested that this dual thinking in base-10 and base-20 might be comparable to advantages that bilingual students have in forming two ways of thinking about the world.

 ## Who can update this document?

 Everyone is allowed to update this document if they see errors or they want to